Natalie Golda: UCLA

-The Cutino Award ended Golda's UCLA career on a high note after winning the 2005 NCAA's and leading UCLA to a perfect 33-0 record and an NCAA record 33-game winning streak.
+The Cutino Award ended Golda's UCLA career on a high note after winning the 2005 NCAA Championship and leading UCLA to a perfect 33–0 record and an NCAA record 33-game winning streak.
 Golda's other 2005 honors included: American Water Polo Coaches Association Player of the Year, MPSF Conference Player of the Year, NCAA Tournament MVP and NCAA first tournament team.
 She finished the 2005 season with 47 goals and her career with 158 goals, third-most in UCLA history.

 Golda joined other UCLA Bruins, Coralie Simmons (2001), Kelly Rulon (2007), and Courtney Mathewson (2008), as the school's four UCLA woman Peter J. Cutino Award winners, all coached by Adam Krikorian.
-She will be inducted into the UCLA Athletics Hall of Fame in 2016.